Another month down, oooof. I saw this quote the other day:

 New series of Homeland.
 Glad to have this back again.

 Just One More Thing by Peter Falk.
 Great read!
 Each chapter is only a few pages long so it’s quite easy to pick up for a bit and put it down again without losing my place.
 Any Columbo fans will be all too familiar with Columbo’s raincoat.
 Well it turns out that coat was from Peter Falk’s real life wardrobe, rather than a prop department.
 I’m now officially a Columbophile.

 At the beginning of the month we visited Spain for some much needed sunshine.

 Scott was already out there for work and I met him a week later.
-Flying by myself puts makes me a bit nervous but thankfully everything went without a hitch.
-Scott was waiting for me at Valencia airport and I was so pleased to see him after a week apart.
+He was waiting for me at Valencia airport and I was so pleased to see him after a week apart.
 He was pleased to see the big bag of snacks I had with me.

 We also visited family in Cornwall for a few days, even the ones who are no longer with us.
 He’s famous 🙂

-Signs of Spring are popping up everywhere!
+Signs of Spring are popping up everywhere.
 I’m itching to get going in the garden but it’s too early for planting seeds just yet.
-Our priorities have changed this year and after much deliberation, we’ve decided to give up the allotment.
-I’ll really miss the strawberry patch but we’ll grow veggies in our garden at home instead.

 Limmy II (our Christmas tree) lives on as a herb spoon.
 I whittled it for Scott’s Nan before we went out to Spain and only just finished it in time.
 I’m really pleased with it though.
 I put this one next to the spoon I made at the Making Winter Retreat and that one looked like a shovel in comparison!